-- (2) While the office of Vice Chancellor and Principal is vacant, the Pro Vice Chancellor, or in her or his absence a member of the Management Executive Committee appointed by the Vice Chancellor and Principal or Pro-Vice Chancellor, officiates as acting Vice Chancellor and Principal. - (3) An acting Vice-Chancellor and Principal has the same responsibilities, powers and functions as the Vice-Chancellor and Principal. - (4) An acting Vice-Chancellor and Principal is accountable to the Vice Chancellor and to the Council when applicable.
+- In the absence of the Vice-Chancellor and Principal, the Vice-Chancellor and Principal appoints an acting Vice-Chancellor and Principal. - (2) An acting Vice-Chancellor and Principal has the same responsibilities, powers and functions as the Vice-Chancellor and Principal. - (3) An acting Vice-Chancellor and Principal is accountable to the Vice Chancellor and to the Council when applicable.